DR Congo level strong allegations against NFF as FIFA verdict looms

 The Democratic Republic of Congo has made strong allegations against the Nigeria Football Federation (NFF) ahead of FIFA's ruling on the petition over the alleged use of ineligible players.

-Nigeria lost 4-3 on penalties against DR Congo after extra time, with Semi Ajayi losing the crucial kick at the Prince Moulay Abdellah Stadium in Rabat, last November, per ESPN.
+Nigeria lost 4-3 on penalties to DR Congo after extra time, when Semi Ajayi lost the crucial kick at the Prince Moulay Abdellah Stadium in Rabat, in November, per ESPN.

+Afterwards, the NFF claimed that the Leopards fielded six players who allegedly failed to meet the eligibility requirement under DR Congo's domestic law, per beIN SPORTS.

+Nigeria is seeking the outright disqualification of DR Congo and replacing them with the Super Eagles ahead of the 2026 World Cup intercontinental play-off next March in Mexico.

 CAF official apologises to Morocco after tense AFCON 2025 final; admits the host country were 'robbed'

-The Nigeria Football Federation has made it clear that it believes strongly in its case against the DR Congo Football Association,
+Meanwhile, the NFF has made it clear that it believes strongly in its case against the DR Congo Football Association.

 “We have a good case.
 We do not venture into what would be an exercise in futility.